wyndhblb/fvec/README.md

 and a Unique "string" format which is

     base36(unique_id)

+This is needed as many DBs overflow on a `unit64` (the fnv64a type) (aka the DB we're targeting cassandra and redis) only support
+`int64`, thus a `uint64` will overflow that for 50% of the time.

 ### Resolution

 Resolution is a concept for "time slabbing" things.
 A time slab is a string representation of time in